junxit/us-congress-bills-112/metadata.md

 - 2012-09-22 — Senate amendment agreed to: Amendment SA 2865 agreed to in Senate by Unanimous Consent.
 - 2012-09-22 — Senate amendment proposed (on the floor): Amendment SA 2865 proposed by Senator Pryor for Senator Blumenthal.(consideration: CR 9/21/2012 S6671; text: CR 9/21/2012 S6671)
 - 2012-09-22 — Senate amendment submitted
+- 2012-09-24 — Message on Senate action sent to the House.
+- 2012-11-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2012-11-14 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendments to H.R.
+2453.
+- 2012-11-14 — Mr. Luetkemeyer moved that the House suspend the rules and agree to the Senate amendments. (consideration: CR H6352-6353)
+- 2012-11-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-11-15 — On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 370 - 19 (Roll no. 607). (consideration: CR H6390-6391; text as House agreed to Senate amendment: CR 11/14/2012 H6352)
+- 2012-11-15 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 370 - 19 (Roll no. 607).(consideration: CR H6390-6391; text as House agreed to Senate amendment: CR 11/14/2012 H6352)
+- 2012-11-28 — Presented to President.
+- 2012-11-28 — Presented to President.
+- 2012-12-04 — Became Public Law No: 112-201.
+- 2012-12-04 — Became Public Law No: 112-201.
+- 2012-12-04 — Signed by President.
+- 2012-12-04 — Signed by President.